Piyush17co/Crud-Project/README.md

 # Crud-Project
 #This is the Curd Project
-#Created By Mr P Kumawat
+#Created By Mr Piush Kumawat
+This project have all basic fuctionality of crud operation.